 In June 2001, three men sat in a cafe in New York, discussing the creation of a theatre piece...

 Murray Nossel PhD, an Oscar nominated documentary filmmaker and Dr Paul Browde, a psychiatrist, had invited Dan Milne, a British theatre-maker, to tea.
-They wanted to run some ideas by him about creating an unscripted theatre piece in which the two of them could tell the story of their friendship.
+They wanted to run an idea by him about creating an unscripted theatre piece in which the two of them could tell the story of their friendship.

-This is a story which takes them from childhood in South Africa to the present day in New York.
-A story that moves from Africa to London to America, through conflict to a personal reconciliation between them.
+This is a story taking them from their childhoods in South Africa to the present day in New York City; a story that moves from Africa to London to America, through conflict to a personal reconciliation between them.

-After telling this story and some of their vision for the piece, Dan interrupted them and said "I have never heard of anything like this before - I want to direct it!"
+After telling this story and their vision for the piece, Dan interrupted them and said "I have never heard of anything like this before - I want to direct it!"

 In that cafe the origin of Two Men Talking was born.
-At times referred to as 'the performance of a friendship', this ever-evolving storytelling piece continues to be presented all over the world, from grand theatre spaces to conference halls, from London's West End to Perth, Australia.
+Often referred to as 'the performance of a friendship', this ever-evolving storytelling piece is still presented all over the world, from grand theatre spaces to conference halls, from London's West End to Perth, Australia.

 Narativ was founded as a way to pass on what has been learnt about the power that stories have to connect us all.